kreative-kat/ko_ug_draft_conversion/user guide.md

 <span style="text-decoration:underline;">Known limitation</span>: Kontain runtime is based on the musl implementation of the standard C library.
 Kontain currently does not fully support the glibc implementation.
 As a result, an executable that is dynamically or statically linked using glibc, when run as a unikernel in Kontain VM, may cause a workload core dump.
 For more information about musl libc, see: [https://www.musl-libc.org/](https://www.musl-libc.org/).

-### Linking Object Files into a Kontain Runtime-Based Executable {#linking-object-files-into-a-kontain-runtime-based-executable}
+### Linking Object Files into a Kontain Runtime-Based Executable

 C and  C++ programs can be _converted_ to a unikernel by relinking your code or object files with the Kontain runtime library.